obrien-lab-psu/A-recently-discovered-class-of-tertiary-structure-is-common-across-proteomes-and-associated-/README.md

   GO_enrichment_web.py --> GO test
   structural_analysis.py --> Structural enrichment test
   individual_analysis.py ---> Structural enrichment test

-  All the data required to run these tests are located under DATA/ folder.
+  All the data required to run these tests are located under DATA/ folder for each organism.
   They were obtained as described in the Methods.
 ```
 ## Entanglement Demo